-The small variant caller currently only supports either ploidy 1 or 2 on all contigs within the reference except for the mitochondrial contig, which uses a continuous allele frequency approach (see Mitochondrial Calling on page 30).
-The selection of ploidy 1 or 2 for all other contigs is determined as follows:
+The small variant caller currently only supports either ploidy 1 or 2 on all contigs within the reference except for the mitochondrial contig, which uses a continuous allele frequency approach (see Mitochondrial Calling on page 36).
+The selection of ploidy 1 or 2 for all other contigs is determined as follows.

-- ▶ If --sample-sex is not specified on the command line, then all contigs are processed with ploidy 2. - ▶ If --sample-sex is specified on the command line, contigs are processed as follows: - For female samples, all contigs are processed with ploidy 2, and variant calls on chrY are marked with a filter PloidyConflict. - For male samples, all contigs are processed with ploidy 2, except for the sex chromosomes. chrX is processed with ploidy 1, except in the PAR regions, where it is processed with ploidy 2. chrY is processed with ploidy 1 throughout.
+- ▶ If --sample-sex is not specified on the command line, the Ploidy Estimator determines the sex.
+If the Ploidy Estimator cannot determine the sex karyotype or detects sex chromosome aneuploidy, all contigs are processed with ploidy 2. - ▶ If --sample-sex is specified on the command line, contigs are processed as follows. - For female samples, DRAGEN processes all contigs with ploidy 2, and marks variant calls on chrY with a filter PloidyConflict. - ▶ For male samples, DRAGEN processes all contigs with ploidy 2, except for the sex chromosomes.
+DRAGEN processes chrX with ploidy 1, except in the PAR regions, where it is processed with ploidy 2. chrY is processed with ploidy 1 throughout.

-Sex chromosomes are detected by the naming convention, either X/Y or chrX/chrY.
+DRAGEN detects sex chromosomes by the naming convention, either X/Y or chrX/chrY.
 No other naming convention is supported.